specklesystems/speckle-docs-OLD/user/support-tables.md

 > Speckle supports sending BREPs from Rhino <-> Rhino, and Rhino <-> Revit, with some limitations imposed by Revit's API.

+Note: If Rhino's unit system is changed by the user, this may result in incorrectly scaled blocks.
+Make sure blocks are created in the same unit system as they are intended to be sent in.

 ### Unsupported elements

 Many non-geometric elements and any geometric element not listed above, such as text tags, hatches, etc are not supported.